Vogel introduction caught up in ongoing Lakers drama

 EL SEGUNDO, Calif.
-(AP) — Frank Vogel’s goal to build “organizational togetherness” within the Los Angeles Lakers met the reality of the team’s current dysfunction Monday.
+(AP) — Frank Vogel’s determination to build “organizational togetherness” within the Los Angeles Lakers met the reality of the team’s current dysfunction Monday.

-Vogel’s introduction as the Lakers’ latest coach was almost overshadowed by comments made earlier by Magic Johnson.
-The former Lakers great appeared on ESPN’s “First Take” and said general manager Rob Pelinka was largely responsible for his resignation as president of basketball operations and that Pelinka was talking behind his back, putting the GM in the position of using the Vogel news conference to respond.
+Vogel’s introduction as the Lakers’ coach was almost overshadowed by comments made earlier by Magic Johnson.
+The former Lakers great appeared on ESPN’s “First Take” and said general manager Rob Pelinka “betrayed” him, which was one of the reasons he resigned as president of basketball operations.
+That put the GM in the position of using most of Vogel’s 26-minute news conference to respond.

 Pelinka said he has talked to Johnson several times since his resignation on April 9 and said Johnson’s comments surprised him.
-Pelinka said the last time the two had talked was over the weekend.

 “It’s saddening and disheartening to think he believes things are a misperception,” Pelinka said.
 “I think all of us in life probably have been through things where maybe there’s third party whispers or ‘he said, she said’ things that aren’t true.”